cloudqubes/cloudqubes.github.io/_posts/2020-02-13-a-real-world-hot-file.markdown

 Our HOT package creates only one VM.
 We are using the `get_resource` to refer to the flavor and virtual ports.
 The `get_param` is used to refer to values defined in `parameters` section.

 Most of the cloud images provided by major linux distributioins such as [Centos] and [Ubuntu], do not allow password based authentication by default.
 We are using `user_data` to set the password of the default user, and enable password authentication for SSH.
-Alternatively you can use key based authentication by creaitng a key pair.
+Alternatively we can use key based authentication by creaitng a key pair.

-You could use the same method we described in previous [post] to create a Heat stack with this template.
-When we delete this stack, all the resources including security groups, and flavor created by the stack would be deleted.
+We can deploy the Heat stack using the methods described in previous [post].

+Although we can use [OpenStack CLI] to create security groups and flavor, we have decided to create them via the HOT file itself.
+An advantage of this approach is that when the Heat stack is deleted, all the associated resources will also be deleted, so less manual cleansing is required.

+The complete HOT file can be found [here][app_server].
+In future posts we will expore more about [Heat].

 *[HOT]: Heat Orchestration Template

-[post]: {{site.baseurl}}{% post_url 2019-09-22-getting-started-with-heat%}
+[post]: {{site.baseurl}}{% post_url 2019-09-22-getting-started-with-heat %}
 [heat_template_version]: {{site.baseurl}}{% post_url 2019-09-22-getting-started-with-heat%}
 [description]: {{site.baseurl}}{% post_url 2019-09-22-getting-started-with-heat%}
 [parameters]: {{site.baseurl}}{% post_url 2019-09-22-getting-started-with-heat%}